-(Click image to view larger version)
+(Click image to view full screen version)

 The Greater Dublin Drainage project aims to provide strategic drainage infrastructure that the Greater Dublin Area (GDA) requires for its continued social and economic development.
-The initiative involves the provision of a new wastewater treatment works, a marine outfall, and a new drainage network in the northern part of the Greater Dublin Area.
+The initiative involves the provision of new wastewater treatment works, a marine outfall, and a new drainage network in the northern part of the Greater Dublin Area.

 The Greater Dublin Drainage project will:

-- safeguard public health
+- safeguard public health;

-- improve and protect the environment and
+- improve and protect the environment; and

 - facilitate employment, social progress & economic growth in the wider Dublin region.

 Greater Dublin Drainage is about providing long term sustainable wastewater drainage and treatment for the Greater Dublin Area (GDA).